BozarthPrime/Extra-Life-Tracker/README.md

 # ![Extra-Life-Tracker-Header](docs/images/Extra-Life-Traker-Header.png)

 # Overview
-Extra Life Tracker is a collection of web pages that can be used as a web source in streaming software such as OBS to display your and your team's current Extra Life fund raising status and goal.
+Extra Life Tracker is a collection of web pages that can be used as a web source in streaming software such as OBS to display your and your team's current Extra Life fundraising status and goal.

-More in-depth information can be found on on [project page](https://bozarthprime.github.io/Extra-Life-Tracker/).
+More in-depth information can be found on the [project page](https://bozarthprime.github.io/Extra-Life-Tracker/).

 # Widgets